asyncapi/generator/docs/template-development.md

   }
 };
 ```
 This can be an even better alternative way of overriding the `version` parameter that we discussed in the previous section.
-Not only a markdown document will be generated but also the AsyncAPI file that was passed to the generator will be returned with the overwritten version.
+Not only a markdown document will be generated but also the AsyncAPI document that was passed to the generator will be returned with the overwritten version.

 The updated template looks like the following: